eo33/ecommerce-app/README.md

 1. As an administrator, I want to have the ability to manage user accounts, including viewing user profiles, modifying user information, and addressing any account-related issues or inquiries.
 1. As an administrator, I want to ensure that the admin panel is user-friendly and intuitive, providing me with a seamless experience for managing products, orders, and users without encountering technical difficulties.
 1. As an administrator, I want to be able to view and manage the active shopping carts of users, enabling me to provide support and assistance as needed.
+1. As an administrator, I want to be able to manage and process incoming orders efficiently, enabling me to track order statuses, update delivery information, and handle customer inquiries.

 #### Tasks: